Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Forecasts

 \subsection{Fisher matrix formalism}

-The Fisher matrix provides an estimator of the inverse covariance of the maximum likelihood estimate under the assumption of Gaussianity around the peak of the likelihood \cite{Dodelson:2020bqr}.
-For an observable $\mathcal{O}$, the Fisher information per mode $\mathbf{K}$ is given in general by (e.g.\ Refs.~\cite{Tegmark_1997, heavens2010statisticaltechniquescosmology, Dodelson:2020bqr})
+The Fisher matrix provides an estimator of the inverse covariance of the maximum likelihood estimate under the assumption of Gaussianity around the peak of the likelihood \citep{Dodelson:2020bqr}.
+For an observable $\mathcal{O}$, the Fisher information per mode $\mathbf{K}$ is given in general by \citep[e.g.][]{Tegmark_1997, heavens2010statisticaltechniquescosmology, Dodelson:2020bqr}

 where {$\theta_m, \theta_n$} are parameters of interest, $\mrm{Cov}(\mathcal{O})$ is the covariance matrix of the observable $\mathcal{O}$, and we impose the constraint $\kl+\sum_i \q_i = 0$ for the $n$-point correlation function being measured.
 In our case, the internal wavevectors $\q_i,i \in \{1,...,n-1\}$ used for the quadratic estimator reconstruction range from $k_{\mrm{rec,min}}$ to $k_{\mrm{rec,max}}$.